 - Magnetic resonance imaging (MRI) – allows for the most accurate visualization of structural abnormalities of the shoulder joint

 When indicated, Orthopedic experts recommend supplementary laboratory tests, such as scintigraphy, endoscopic diagnostic puncture, and arthroscopy (a minimally invasive procedure to visualize and treat joints).

 The Orthopedics Clinic at HMC in Israel offers several modern procedures for shoulder joint arthroplasty, among which are the following:

 - Total Shoulder Replacement.
 Complete replacement of all the joint structures (humeral head and glenoid cavity).
 With the use of high-strength artificial implants, restoring joint function in cases of severe damage in conjunction with damage to joint’s articular surfaces and cartilage.

 - Reverse Total Shoulder Replacement (prosthesis).
-This procedure is performed in patients with severe structural abnormalities of the joint, affecting not only the joint surfaces, but also affecting muscles and ligaments.
+This procedure is performed in patients with severe structural abnormalities of the joints, affecting not only the joint surfaces but also affecting muscles and ligaments.
 This procedure reverses the joint’s ball and socket mechanisms, allowing the patient to regain full range of motion with shoulder deltoid muscle.

-Shoulder joint replacement surgery in Israel at Herzliya Medical Center is performed after thorough examination of patients and treatment recommendations are made based on age, degree of functional impairment, patient activity-level, and individual preferences.
+Shoulder joint replacement surgery in Israel at Herzliya Medical Center is performed after a thorough examination of patients and treatment recommendations are made based on age, degree of functional impairment, patient activity level, and individual preferences.